 The primary role of CoQ10 is to work as a co-factor in the energy metabolism.
 Every cell has a small compartment that is known as the mitochondrion.
 It can be seen as a small energy producing factory that provides the energy to properly function and live.
 In one of the energy producing steps, CoQ10 plays an essential role.
-Therefore, high levels of CoQ10 are important for health and sufficient energy levels in tissues, organs and whole body.
+Therefore, high levels of CoQ10 are important for health and sufficient energy levels.
 Some diseases cause CoQ10 deficiencies because they negatively impact some levels of the energy production machinery.

 CoQ10 also works as an important antioxidant and is capable of removing free radicals that are continuously produced.
 Free radicals are damaging by-products that, when present in large amounts, can attack cells.
 Not only will cells be destroyed, free radicals can also damage DNA leading to mutations and eventually cancer.
 CoQ10 protects the human body from mutations and cell damage by neutralizing and scavenging free radicals.
 Many diseases are accompanied with the production of large amounts of free radicals.